-Safehome is a nonprofit organization and domestic violence shelter in Overland Park.
+Safehome is a nonprofit organization and intimate partner abuse shelter in Overland Park.

-Our core purpose is to provide a healing atmosphere where survivors of domestic violence can gain inner strength, explore options, and be empowered to live a life free of abuse.
+Our core purpose is to provide a healing atmosphere where survivors of intimate partner abuse can gain inner strength, explore options, and be empowered to live a life free of abuse.
 Through our shelter and other services, more than 8,000 individuals benefit-many receiving the support they need to lead healthy, independent lives.
-As the only domestic violence shelter in Johnson County, and the largest in the state of Kansas, Safehome strives to break the cycle of domestic violence and partner abuse for victims and their children in our community.
+As the only intimate partner abuse shelter in Johnson County, and the largest in the state of Kansas, Safehome strives to break the cycle of partner abuse for victims and their children in our community.

 40 years ago, a Johnson County native named Martha Hunt offered a safe haven for a neighbor being battered by her husband.
 Since then, our mission has been the same-to provide safety and hope to those facing partner abuse.

-Safehome’s mission is to break the cycle of domestic violence and partner abuse for victims and their children by providing shelter, advocacy, counseling, and prevention education in our community.
+Safehome’s mission is to break the cycle of partner abuse for victims and their children by providing shelter, advocacy, counseling, and prevention education in our community.

-Safehome’s vision is to create a community free of domestic violence and partner abuse.
+Safehome’s vision is to create a community free of intimate partner abuse.